PhDForum Online Study Room

 Keep microphones on mute

-Do NOT take picture of the room and post on social media
+Do NOT take a picture of the room and post it on social media

 You can have your webcam on, or not.